logoPostPlanify

 • Zoho Social Premium ($65/mo): 3 users, 14 channels, social inbox, approval workflows, 80 AI credits, SmartQ, Zoho CRM integration.

-• At the same price point ($65/mo), Loomly gives you content inspiration, more accounts (12 vs 1 brand), and a working free plan.
-Zoho Social gives you CRM integration, 14 channels, AI credits, and SmartQ.
+• At the same $65/mo price point, Loomly gives you content inspiration and more accounts (12 vs 1 brand); Zoho Social gives you CRM integration, 14 channels, AI credits, and SmartQ.

 • The trade-off: Loomly's content inspiration and structured pipeline are features Zoho Social does not have at any price.
 Zoho Social adds CRM integration, keyword monitoring, SmartQ optimal timing, and broader platform support.
 If content ideation is your bottleneck, Loomly helps.
 If CRM integration and platform breadth drive your decision, Zoho Social wins.